tkn-tub/ns3-gym/src/network/doc/queue.rst

    ============= Subsection (#.#.#)
    ############# Paragraph (no number)

-This section documents the queue object, typically associated with NetDevice models, that is maintained as part of the ``network`` module:
+This section documents the queue object, which is typically used by NetDevices and QueueDiscs to store packets.

+Packets stored in a queue can be managed according to different policies.
+Currently, the following policies are available:

 * DropTail